-Abstract Organic nutrient source is an effective way to improve soil fertility and increase crop yield.
-Bio-slurry provides tremendous nutrient potential for vegetative and reproductive growth of field crops with long term sustainability.
-Application the bio-slurry on the field for helps to reduce fertilizer, maintain productivity, and soil health.
-Soil enzymes activity were enhanced by swine slurry.
-Enzymes activity to fertilization takes precedence than microbial biomass in the short term.
-The study aimed (1) to study the effect of bio-slurry and chemical fertilizer on soil enzymes activity.
-(2) to compare the biomass growth of corn using bio-slurry and chemical fertilizer.
-The research was conducted from November to December 2022 at Throckmorton Plant Sciences Center, Department of Agronomy, Kansas State University, the United States.
-The experiment was conducted in the pot under the greenhouse condition with 5 treatments including: Treatment 1: Control (without fertilizer), Treatment 2: bio-slurry, Treatment 3: urea, Treatment 4: NH4NO3 and Treatment 5: KNO3+NaNO3.
-Each treatment was conducted in 3 replications with 1 pot per replicate and 2 seeds per pot.
+Abstract Organic nutrient sources are an effective way to improve soil fertility and increase crop yield.
+Bio-slurry provides tremendous nutrient potential for the vegetative and reproductive growth of field crops and its long-term sustainability.
+Application of the bioslurry on the field can help to reduce fertilizer use, maintain productivity, and improve soil health.
+Soil enzyme activity was enhanced by swine slurry.
+Enzyme activity following fertilization takes precedence over microbial biomass in the short term.
+The study aimed (1) to study the effect of bio-slurry and chemical fertilizer on soil enzymes activity, and (2) to compare the biomass growth of corn using bio-slurry and chemical fertilizer.
+The research was conducted from November to December 2022 at the Throckmorton Plant Sciences Center, Department of Agronomy, Kansas State University, United States.
+The experiment was conducted in pots under greenhouse conditions with 5 treatments, including Treatment 1: Control (without fertilizer), Treatment 2: bio-slurry, Treatment 3: urea, Treatment 4: NH4NO3 and Treatment 5: KNO3+NaNO3.
+Each treatment was conducted in 3 replications with 1 pot per replication and 2 seeds per pot.
 The activities of soil enzymes, biomass of corn above ground and root were collected and analyzed.
-Corn plants were treated with bio-slurry and inorganic fertilizer was found to have a non-significant growth on corn soil β-glucosidase enzyme with 4.41 mg/L, 3.83 mg/L, 4.23 mg/L, 4.11 mg/L, and 4.14 mg/L, respectively.
-On the aboveground biomass.
-The results showed that bio-slurry released low amounts of enzyme activities to the soil and provided good grow condition to
+Corn plants treated with bio-slurry and inorganic fertilizer were found to have a non-significant growth of corn soil β -glucosidase enzyme with 4.41 mg/L, 3.83 mg/L, 4.23 mg/L, 4.11 mg/L, and 4.14 mg/L, respectively.
+With regard to aboveground and belowground biomass, no significant differences between the control and other treatments were observed.
+The results showed that bio-slurry released low amounts of enzyme activity to the soil and provided good growth conditions to corn.